varvar/eco/README.md

 Please note, that project is for demo purpose only, all validations are very basic and authentication is missing.
 Try to not insert unwanted values to DB.

++ CRUD for rules located in /api/RuleController.js
++ CRUD for samples located in /api/DataController.js
++ Rules evaluation logic is in /api/ProcessController.js
++ Bonus ETL queries logic is in /api/EtlController.js

 ### Installation

 + cd to the folder you want to install the project